Slieve Rushen: History

 The mountain has been inhabited since at least 3,000 B.C. as is evident from the ancient court cairns and wedge tombs still surviving, such as in the townlands of Doon (Tomregan), Aughrim and Aghnacally.

-In the 1609 Plantation of Ulster, Slieve Rushen formed part of lands which were granted to John Sandford of Castle Doe, Co.
-Donegal by letters patent dated 7 July 1613 (Pat.
+In the 1609 Plantation of Ulster, Slieve Rushen formed part of lands which were granted to John Sandford of Castle Doe, County Donegal by letters patent dated 7 July 1613 (Pat.
 11 James I – LXXI – 38, ‘Slewrussell’).
 The grant basically included the top of the mountain only, as the townlands on the lower slopes had already been granted to other grantees in the Plantation, as appears on the 1609 Baronial maps and in later grants.
 The mountain was later sold by Sandford to his wife's uncle Toby Caulfeild, 1st Baron Caulfeild, Master of the Ordnance and Caulfield had the sale confirmed by letters patent of 12 July 1620 (Pat.
 19 James I. XI.
 45 ‘Slewrussell’).
 Coincidentally the mountain was later part owned by John Sandford's daughter, Magdalen Gwyllym the wife of Thomas Gwyllym, the owner of the Ballyconnell estate.

 Myles 'The Slasher' O'Reilly fought the Battle of Sliabh Russell against Captain Galbraith in the 1641 Rebellion, according to Dr. Thomas Fitzsimons writing in 1670.
 Conchabhar Ó Luinín in a list of Irish battles of 1641, which he composed in the 17th century, mentioned: Briseadh Shleibhe Roisil air Eirennea[c]huibh ('The defeat of the Irish at Sliabh Russell').

 After the Battle of Scarrifholis on 21 June 1650, at the end of the Irish Confederate Wars, the defeated Irish rebels scattered and according to the journal of Colonel Henry McTully O'Neill- After this, every one shifted for himself the best he could, except some parties who kept out about Sleaue Russell in Ulster, no general protection granted.

+Music

+A traditional Irish jig, the Slieve Russell, is named after the mountain.